 CORPORATE MEDIUM TERM NOTES issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States.
-Notes eligible for investment under this subdivision shall be rated in a rating category of "A" or its equivalent or better by one NRSRO.
+Notes eligible for investment under this subdivision shall be rated in a rating category of "A" or its equivalent or better by a nationally recognizedone rating serviceNRSRO.
 Purchases of medium-term notes may not exceed 30 percent of the City's surplus money which may be invested pursuant to this section.
 No more than 5% of the portfolio may be invested in any single issuer.
-The maximum maturity shall not be greater than five years.
+The maximum maturity shall not be greater than 5-five years.